FrantzXY/Spatiotemporal-Satellite-Image-Downscaling-with-Transfer-Encoders/README.md

  An inference script used by the trained small model to perform in-data and out-of-data downscaling autoregressively.

 * **r_rmse_curves.py**
  A plotting script for performing exploratory data analysis and graphical diagnosis of out-of-data downscaling predictions by plotting image-wise RMSE and R square between target day and its associated lags.

+* **semivariogram_ACF_qc_plot.py**
+Generates empirical semivariogram and ACF/PACF diagnostics comparing G5NR, MERRA-2, and model predictions by Season × Area, for both in-data and out-of-data runs.

 ---